 Steel body armor

-These components really add up to durability and protection of your rig, since factory plastic bumpers may get damaged the first time you leave paved roads, resulting in expensive repairs.
+These components really add up to the durability and protection of your rig, since factory plastic bumpers may get damaged the first time you leave paved roads, resulting in expensive repairs.
 Steel bumpers, rockers or guards, will easily take the beating, provide more clearance for the off-road wheels and improve the approach and departure angles of your vehicle.
 The cost of a steel bumper varies from $400 up to $1500 depending on the shape and model.

-Gear and convenience
+Gear and Convenience

-This section plays a big role for the fans of the recreational off-roading and overlanding, since getting your rig equipped for adventures requires good planning and of course investments.
+This section plays a big role for the fans of recreational off-roading and overlanding, since getting your rig equipped for adventures requires good planning and of course investments.
 Such conveniences as electric inverters, roof racks, tents, and storage organizers will ease the life for the future owner, but the cost of getting everything ordered and installed DIY or at the shop will result in another solid bill.